K-cermak/Enplated-Framework/README.md

-# Enplated
+# Enplated Framework
-## Simplify web development and its boring basics with Enplated framework.
+## Simplify web development and its boring basics with Enplated Framework.

-### Why to use Enplated?
+### Why to use Enplated Framework?
 - HTML variables
 - Simple font and color settings
 - Integrated element blocks